adelphi-ed-tech/au-courses/courses/research-seminar.md

 This course has two main goals:

 1) to develop students' abilities to read and write about scholarly research in the area of educational technology, and
-2) to foster their ability to conduct academic research and less formal evaluations of educational technology.
+2) to foster their ability to conduct formal academic research and less formal evaluations of educational technology.

 Students will be able to: